DarrelASandbox/data-structures-and-algorithms/leetcode/README.md

 - The runtime reflected in the solutions is inaccurate.
 You are better off with asymptotic analysis (Big-O Notation).
 - Refer to the respective link to leetcode website to get the full problem information including constraint, diagram, etc.
+- Use [Pastebin](https://pastebin.com/) to code before copy and paste the code into compare.txt file to check the difference between your code and the solution.

 ## Patterns